vercre/vc/docs/src/stability/index.md

 * The number of supported features and platforms — the greater the number, the higher the risk a change will impact some users.

-In the following sections , we outline our to managing this change — from instigation through to release.
+In the following sections , we outline our management of this change — from instigation through to release.